ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
-This is where you can set the default app page transition properties See [Page Transition Effects](/developers/user-guide/product-guide/mobile-apps-sites/page-transition-effects)
+  This is where you can set the default app page transition properties See <a href="/developers/user-guide/product-guide/mobile-apps-sites/page-transition-effects">Page Transition Effects</a>

 </td>
 </tr>